 NOTE: The PoC Server can stop the Multicast PoC Channel during any time in an on-going PoC Session.

-Upon receiving a [RRC] MBMS MODIFIED SERVICES INFORMATION message with the IE "MBMS required UE action" set to "Release PTM RB" , the PoC Client SHALL perform the radio configuration as specified in [3GPP TS 25.331] subclause 8.7.5 "MBMS p-t-m radio bearer configuration" in order to release the radio bearer.
+Upon receiving a [RRC] MBMS MODIFIED SERVICES INFORMATION message (UTRAN) with the IE "MBMS required UE action" set to "Release PTM RB" , the PoC Client SHALL perform the radio configuration as specified in [3GPP TS 25.331] in order to release the radio bearer.

+For the eUTRAN case, an MCCH information change is indicated as described in [3GPP TS 36.331].
+The PoC Client (acting as an MBMS client) will then monitor the MBSFNAreaConfiguration message on the MCCH.
+If it determines that an MBMS service that the PoC Client was using for the Multicast PoC Channel has been stopped, the PoC Client SHALL release the MRB as described in [3GPP TS 36.331].

 Participating PoC Function using MBMS